valorcz/vagrant-memory-analysis/README.md

 * [VirtualBox](https://www.virtualbox.org/)
 * [HashiCorp Vagrant](https://www.vagrantup.com/)

 Both installed on your system.
-They are available for Windows, Linux and MacOS, so you should be able to get it for the platform of your liking.
+They are available for Windows, Linux and macOS, so you should be able to get it for the platform of your liking.

 Then, you need to either clone this `git` repository (if you know how to work